 Without a VPN, the traffic will show that it’s being routed through many different IP addresses, based on the different websites the user visits.
 Their VPN-assigned IP address will also be different from their real IP address, which you can inspect against known VPN IP addresses.

-But you can hide this fact by using the obfuscated servers function, which conceals the VPN metadata so no one can see that you’re using a VPN.
+PRO TIP: You can hide the fact that you're using a VPN with NordVPN's obfuscated servers function, which conceals the VPN metadata so no one can see that your device is connected to a VPN server.

 Connect to NordVPN and you'll never have to worry about your IP leaks again.
 Moreover, its Dark Web Monitor function will notify you if your credentials linked to your email address are exposed to the dark web.

-Staying completely anonymous online is tough.
+Staying completely anonymous online is virtually impossible.
 However, there are ways you can minimize your digital footprint:

 All in all, if someone's hell-bent on tracking you online, you'll need to be very careful and thorough to remain anonymous.
 If you choose a VPN service carefully, it can still protect your data from ISPs, criminals, and government surveillance.
 NordVPN has a plethora of security-oriented features to ensure your privacy online, no matter what device you're on.